JuliaSeismo/SeisNoise.jl/README.md

 ## Cross-correlation on the GPU

 SeisNoise can process data and compute cross-correlations on the GPU with CUDA.
-The [JuliaGPU](https://github.com/JuliaGPU) suite provides a high-level interface for CUDA programming through the CuArrays.jl and CUDAnative.jl packages.
-CuArrays.jl provides an array type for storing data on the GPU.
+The [JuliaGPU](https://github.com/JuliaGPU) suite provides a high-level interface for CUDA programming through the CUDA.jl package.
+CUDA.jl provides an the `CuArray` type for storing data on the GPU.
 Data in SeisNoise structures (`R.x`, `F.fft`, and `C.corr` fields, for `RawData`, `FFTData`, and `CorrData`, respectively) can move between an `Array` on the CPU to a `CuArray` on the GPU using the `gpu` and `cpu` functions, as shown below.

 > :warning: Only **Nvidia** GPUs are suported at the moment.
 Hold in there for AMD/OpenCL support...